Leicester next manager: Celtic 'very reluctantly' grant Brendan Rodgers permission to speak with Foxes | Goal.com

 Little time has been wasted by those at the King Power Stadium in identifying Rodgers as the preferred option to fill that void.

-The Northern Irishman boasts Premier League experience from previous spells at Swansea at Liverpool and has impressed many during his time in Scotland.
+The Northern Irishman boasts Premier League experience from previous spells at Swansea and Liverpool, and has impressed many during his time in Scotland.

 Celtic, having enjoyed a trophy-laden spell under Rodgers’ guidance, are understandably reluctant to part with a prized coaching asset.